nehgov/ripeds/README.md

-# ripeds; Download and Manipulate Integrated Postsecondary Education Data System (IPEDS) Data
+# Download and Manipulate Integrated Postsecondary Education Data System (IPEDS) Data

-The ripeds package provides a series of piped functions to facilitate downloading Department of Education Integrated Postsecondary Education Data System (IPEDS) complete data files.
+The `ripeds` R package provides a series of piped functions to facilitate downloading Department of Education Integrated Postsecondary Education Data System (IPEDS) complete data files.

 All command pipes must start with `ipeds_init()`, end with `ipeds_get()`, and be linked with the base pipe, `|>`, or magrittr pipe